-In part 5 of the excuse buster series, I’m talking about relationships and how they can ruin your dreams, if you let them.
+In part 5 of the excuse buster series, I’m talking about relationships and how they can ruin your dreams of travel, if you let them.

 Okay, that may be a little harsh, it may be more accurate to say that people can often hide behind a relationship because it is easier than taking a gamble on following their dreams.

 I hear it all the time.
 So many people say they wish they could travel, they wish they could see all the things I have seen or do all the things I have done.
 But damn that ever present ball and chain.
 They have a partner.
 They have responsibilities, don’t you know?
 What would they do without each other?

 Are relationships a barrier to travel?

 Saying they are in a relationship is an extremely common excuse made by people who say they want to go backpacking or see some exotic part of the world, but then start to list off all the reasons why they tell themselves they can’t.
 So many people tell me ‘if only they were single’.

 To be fair, this is a really difficult one because I think my initial response can sometime sound a little harsh.
 Affairs of the heart aren’t always easy to define and can often be messy.

 But the truth of the matter is a relationship is not an excuse to not follow your travel dreams.

 Many people travel as a couple, many more still travel separately for short periods and still head back to their loved ones.
 Many people take extended solo trips and still remain committed to their partners back home.
 Not everyone who travels is single!